Limits on forming coreless terrestrial worlds in the TRAPPIST-1 system: Introduction

 From a planet formation perspective, it is possible that the TRAPPIST-1 planets formed beyond the snow line and migrated inward \cite[e.g.][]{Schoonenberg2019}, implying that significant amounts of water are possible.
 However, \cite{Chen2025} argued that rocky planets in compact M-dwarf systems form depleted in volatiles, allowing for only few Earth oceans accreted from the TRAPPIST-1 planets.
 The sustainability of atmospheres or the presence of surface oceans is thus limited.
 This is also supported by the fact that any atmosphere may be subject to efficient loss leaving behind negligibly thin atmospheres \citep{van2025habitable, pass2025receding} with no effect on mass-radius relationships.

 Recent JWST observations of the TRAPPIST-1 system indicate that the two innermost planets, TRAPPIST-1 b and c, lack substantial atmospheres \citep{ih_constraining_2023,greene_thermal_2023,Lim2023,Lincowski2023,Zieba2023,Ducrot2025,Radica2025}: their thermal phase curves show poor heat redistribution, and transmission spectra are featureless, consistent with bare-rock surfaces.
-This aligns with theoretical expectations that intense stellar irradiation (4.2 $\times$ and 2.2 $\times$ Earth’s insolation, respectively) would have driven atmospheric loss via hydrodynamic escape.
+This aligns with theoretical expectations that intense stellar irradiation ($\sim$10$^3$–10$^4$ times XUV fluxes that of the modern Earth) would have driven significant atmospheric loss \citep{Fleming_2020,JiXuan_2025,Chatterjee2025}.
 TRAPPIST-1 d, receiving more moderate flux, remains a marginal case—models suggest roughly a 70\% probability of retaining some atmosphere \citep{krissansen2023implications,gialluca2024implications}, though others are less optimistic \citep{van2025habitable}.
 JWST observations rule out clear hydrogen-rich or dense \ce{CO2}- and \ce{CH4}-rich atmospheres ($>$ 3$\sigma$ confidence), instead favoring either an extremely tenuous or aerosol-laden atmosphere, or none at all \citep{Piaulet-Ghorayeb2025}.
 Previous Hubble and Spitzer data were only sensitive enough to exclude clear, low–mean-molecular-weight atmospheres, leaving high–mean-molecular-weight or hazy compositions unconstrained.
 Overall, spectroscopic observations are consistent with the absence of any thick atmospheres on the innermost three planets.